ThuyTran102/DA__1__Dashboard__Churn_Risk_Analysis/README.md

 ## Project Objectives:
 The purpose of this analysis is to:
-  - Define proper Key Measures/ Key Performance Indicators (KPIs) to measure customer churn.
+  - Define proper Key Performance Indicators (KPIs) to measure customer churn.
   - Create a dashboard for the credit card manager that reflects all relevant KPIs and metrics in the dataset.
   - Based on findings, recommend actionable strategies to reduce churn and improve customer satisfaction.